G-Core/product-documentation/documentation/waap/getting-started/configure-waap-for-a-domain.md

 The <a href="https://gcore.com/docs/waap/waap-policies/common-automated-services" target="_blank">common automated services</a> policy group allows a few trusted bots by default, which is why we recommend reviewing this list before enabling the protect mode.

+## Step 7.
+Configure your APIs

+If you plan to serve JSON requests through an API on your domain, you can disable the JavaScript injection and CAPTCHA functionalities for specified API endpoints.

+Follow instructions from the <a href="https://gcore.com/docs/waap/api-discovery-and-protection/configure-api-base-path" target="_blank">Manually add endpoints to API base path</a> guide.

-## Step 7: Enable protect mode
+## Step 8: Enable protect mode

 1\.
 In the Gcore Customer Portal, navigate to **WAAP** > **Domains**.

 2\.
 Find the needed domain and click its name to open it.
+You'll be directed to the **Policies** page.

 3\.
 In the sidebar, click **WAAP**.